Ukraine invasion: What to know as Russian forces target Kyiv

 RUSSIAN TROOPS MARCH ON

-Hopes for a negotiated end to the war dimmed on Friday after a tentative agreement to discuss Zelenskyy’s offer to designate Ukraine a non-aligned country appeared to break down.
+Hopes for a negotiated end to the war rose and then dimmed on Friday after a tentative agreement to discuss Zelenskyy’s offer to designate Ukraine a non-aligned country appeared to break down.

-The Kremlin initially said it was ready to send a delegation to Belarus, then later backpedaled, saying it preferred to meet in Warsaw.
-Russian Foreign Minister Sergey Lavrov suggested it was too late, saying Zelenskyy should have agreed to talks earlier on.
+The Kremlin initially said it was ready to send a delegation to Belarus, then later backpedaled, saying the Ukrainian government had indicated it preferred to meet in Warsaw and then halted communications.
+Russian Foreign Minister Sergey Lavrov also questioned the sincerity of the Ukrainian president's offer and said Zelenskyy should have agreed to talks earlier on.

-But late Friday, Zelenskyy’s spokesman Serhiy Nikiforov wrote on Facebook that the two sides are consulting on a place and time for the talks.
+But late Friday, Zelenskyy spokesman Sergii Nikiforov wrote on Facebook that the two sides were consulting on a place and time for the talks.

 Hungary’s foreign minister, Peter Szijjarto, offered Budapest as a possible location.
 Also writing on Facebook, he said he put the proposal to both Russia's and Ukraine's government and neither dismissed it.